shekss/moon-rover/README.md

 1. Fork this project into your own github account as a public repo.
 1. Using the rpsec tests as a rough guide, write a feature or features that tests the rover's existing functionality (we've added a simple feature file to help get you started).
+This should include all required step definitions.
 1. Correct any errors or issues you find with the application or existing tests while you work.
 1. Show your work with regular, commented git commits.